 Am I eligible to apply?

-- be a UK resident at the time of application
+- are based at an eligible UK organisation and a UK resident at the time of application;

 What is the scheme’s value and tenure?

 The scheme provides up to £20,000 of funding for up to 12 months, covering:

 - travel expenses and subsistence for essential field research

 You can find more details about eligible costs in the scheme notes.